< Muscles >

 The sternothyroid muscle’s nickname is the sword-shield muscle.

-The innervation of the infrahyoid muscles will be described later (Figs. 3-13,14).
+The innervation of the infrahyoid muscles will be described soon (Figs. 3-13,14).

 Fig. 3-10.
 Middle and posterior scalene muscles.

-Three scalene muscles elevate R1 and R2 during forceful inhalation (Fig. 5-2).
-The middle and posterior scalene muscles can be distinguished by their insertions.
-The middle scalene muscle inserts at R1, while the posterior one at R2.
+Three scalene muscles (Fig. 3-11) elevate R1 and R2 during forceful inhalation (Fig. 5-2).
+The middle and posterior scalene muscles can be distinguished by the fact that the middle one inserts at R1, while the posterior one at R2.

 Fig. 3-11.
 Anterior scalene muscle, adjacent structures.